Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Real-time video rendering

 \section{Real-time video rendering}

 \paragraph{Real-time rendering in the supplementary video} The attached video showcases real-time novel pose synthesis on the THuman4 dataset~\cite{SLRF} at 60fps.
 This is done by extending the viewer from 3D-GS to dynamic scenarios in order to render videos.
-This frame rate is achieved by pre-computing the Gaussians in the observation space for each timestamp and caching it in the CPU memory.
-Then, real-time novel views can be rendered on any novel pose by loading the corresponding Gaussians in the GPU.